 Inclement weather.
-Should the campus be closed or the student or committee member unable to travel to campus due to winter weather for the Oral Exam, the student must confer with the chairperson of their committee and with the Qualifying Exam Coordinator to reschedule the Oral Exam.
+Should the campus be closed or the student or committee member unable to travel to campus due to winter weather for the Oral Exam, the student must confer with the chairperson of their committee and with the Graduate Programs Specialist to reschedule the Oral Exam.

 Independent scoring.
 Readers (including third readers) will score components of the exam independently.
 They are not to consult with each other prior to or during scoring, but should instead direct any scoring questions to the Qualifying Exam Coordinator.
-In preparing questions for a student's oral exam, readers will have access to each other's score sheets prior to the oral exam, but only after the completed score sheets have been submitted to the GIPP Program Specialist by each reader.
+In preparing questions for a student's oral exam, readers will have access to each other's score sheets prior to the oral exam, but only after the completed score sheets have been submitted to the Graduate Programs Specialist by each reader.
 If a Non-Pass performance necessitates a Remediation Meeting (in lieu of the Oral Exam), readers may discuss specific concerns regarding the student's papers and/or recording prior to that meeting.
-In instances where a third reader is required (see below), all readers will have access to each other's score sheets in order to prepare for the Oral Exam or Remediation Meeting after the third reader's score sheets have been turned in to the Program Specialist.
+In instances where a third reader is required (see below), all readers will have access to each other's score sheets in order to prepare for the Oral Exam or Remediation Meeting after the third reader's score sheets have been turned in to the Graduate Programs Specialist.

 Notification of results.
 Students will be informed as to whether they received as Pass or Non-Pass for the Clinical and Theoretical Components no later than 4:00 PM on the Thursday prior to their scheduled Oral Exam.
-Specifically, a letter from the Qualifying Exam Coordinator and a copy of their score sheets will be distributed to the student.
+Specifically, the Graduate Programs Specialist will distribute to the student a results letter from the Qualifying Exam Coordinator and a copy of their score sheets.
 Results of these components are not to be discussed with students prior to their official notification.